NJSBA 2025 Virtual Spring Conference

 Obergefell 10 Years Later

-This program will address the status of same-sex marriage 10 years after the landmark decision.
-The speakers will discuss the current state of the law, what to expect in the coming months and what advice attorneys should give to their clients in light of the recent executive orders signed by President Donald Trump.
+This program will address the status of same-sex marriage ten years after the landmark Obergefell decision.
+The speakers, including a co-founder of Garden State Equality and the co-author of New Jersey’s marriage equality statute (signed into law by Governor Murphy on Jan.
+10, 2022), will discuss the current state of the law, what to expect in the coming months and what advice attorneys can give to their clients in light of the recent executive orders signed by the President.

 Moderator/Speaker: